 Mr. Campo also is a member of the American Institute of Certified Public Accountants.

 Dean E. Corgey, Commissioner

-Dean E. Corgey was appointed to the Port Commission in January 2013, representing the City of Houston.
-Mr. Corgey serves on the Pension and Benefits Committee.
+Dean E. Corgey was appointed to the Port Commission in January of 2013, representing the City of Houston.
+Mr. Corgey chairs the Community Relations Committee and serves on the Pension & Benefits Committee.

 Mr. Corgey has 40 years of maritime experience, including working as a merchant mariner, elected union official, regulatory advisory board member and maritime industry advocate.